SophieSh/reddit_mc_language_drift/README.md

 ## **Using Spectral Analysis and Passive Linguistic Monitoring for Detecting Cognitive, Behavioral, and Risk-related Fluctuations in Cyclical Health Timelines**

 ### **Project Overview**

-This project validates a computational method for detecting **menstrual cycle patterns** directly from social media text. **By applying spectral analysis to passive linguistic monitoring, we identified a high-confidence cohort of 1,059 users exhibiting a robust periodic signal in alignment with biological phase.** **Unlike active self-reporting, which is susceptible to expectancy bias, this passive approach captures naturalistic behavior and implicit changes in user state**.
+This project validates a computational method for detecting menstrual cycle patterns directly from social media text.
+By applying spectral analysis to passive linguistic monitoring, we identified a high-confidence cohort of 1,059 users exhibiting a robust periodic signal in alignment with biological phase.
+Unlike active self-reporting, which is susceptible to expectancy bias, this passive approach captures naturalistic behavior and implicit changes in user state.

 ### **Methodology & Data Pipeline**